razvanz/shoplist-service/README.md

 # shoplist-service

-A service providing functionality for creating and managing and sharing shopping lists and their items through a REST API.
+A service providing functionality for managing and sharing shopping lists and their items through a REST API.

 ## Requirements